 Furnished to a very high standard and benefiting from stylish decor, the offices are available on a serviced or conventional basis depending on the tenants requirements.
 The white label,...
 More info

-This thoughtfully restored period building is a beautiful example of the charm and character of London's Victorian architectural heritage.
+Offering a range of office space options, this thoughtfully restored period building is a beautiful example of the charm and character of London's Victorian architectural heritage.
 Benefiting from an elegantly designed reception area, perfect for greeting clients and business associates and four floors of beautifully decorated office suites each served by a lift.
-These fantastic offices are available in a variety of sizes and configurations.
+These fantastic offices are available in a variety of sizes and...
 More info

 Business in Notting Hill

 A stylish shopping destination in London's north west, Notting Hill's local economy is driven by retail.
 The Portobello Road Market attracts shoppers looking for antiques, vegetables and fruits.
 The market has helped draw significant tourism to the area, making Notting Hill one of London's most popular destinations.
 Independent shops also operate alongside multinational chains and award-winning restaurants along Portobello Road, Westbourne Grove and Chamberlayne Road.

 Notting Hill boasts a selection of stylish office spaces, from refurbished period and listed buildings to post-war buildings with modern accommodations.
 The area attracts business in a variety of industries, but it is particularly appealing to companies dealing with retailers.
 The proximity to London's West End also provides businesses in media and creative industries are good base.

 Office spaces are found around Notting Hill Gate tube station, including along Pembridge Road and Notting Hill Gate.
 The embassies of the Czech Republic, Slovakia and the Russian Federation are just west of the station.
 Even through Portobello Road and Westbourne Grove are dominated by shops and restaurants, there are also a number of small-scale offices.